Key Takeaways 🔑

 If you don't have much desire to learn a language, Italy offers more programs without language requirements.
 Most programs in Spain require some knowledge of Spanish or that you take a language class.
 Many also offer a more immersive experience, with regular classes offered in Spanish.
 In Italy, immersive study abroad programs are less common.

 Even if you don't think the language aspect of your experience matters, give it some real thought.
-In the future, when you're out looking for a job, would it benefit you to have built on your language skills?
+In the future, when you're out looking for a job, a degree of fluency in another language could give you a competitive edge.